rubys/next-app/notes.md

 fly auth token | gh secret set FLY_API_TOKEN
 ```

+Alternately, github repository secrets can be set using the [web ui](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions?tool=webui#creating-secrets-for-a-repository).

 I recommend you make the fly launch command as follows:

 ```
 fly launch --name next-app-$USER-$RANDOM
 ```

-And then instead of suggesting that they change the name in the `fly.toml`, tell them that they can pick whatever name they like, it just has to be unique.
+And then instead of suggesting that they change the name in the `fly.toml`, tell them that they can pick whatever name they like at launch time, it just has to be unique.